 The Adelaide Festival of Arts also began in 1960.
 This festival showcases the more traditional acclaimed arts, like opera, theatre, literature, dance, visual arts, and classic and contemporary music.

 It’s mostly held in venues in the city centre and includes big-name international performers.

 Like the Fringe, it was originally held every two years, but thanks to its popularity, it became a yearly event in 2012.

 It has also spawned some of the other Mad March events which now almost stand on their own, including the very popular Writer’s Week.

 The 2024 Adelaide Festival of Arts will be held from 1st March to 17th March.

 South Australia Festivals – April

-Tasting Australia 2022 runs from 29th April to 8th May.
+Tasting Australia 2024 has moved to May, and runs from 3rd to 12th May.

 Barossa Vintage Festival

 This is a festival that I just couldn’t leave out.